wh1t3cAt1k/taskman/README.md

 # TaskMan - a CLI todo list
 ## Description

-TaskMan is a simple CLI application that allows you to manage your everyday tasks in the form of a todo list.
+TaskMan is a convenient CLI application that allows you to manage your everyday tasks in the form of a to-do list.

-**Current version**: 0.3.0

-TaskMan follows (or at least intends to follow) [semantic versioning](http://semver.org/).
-No version until 1.0.0 can be considered 'stable' with regards to the program's functionality or public interface.
+## Example usage

+    > taskman add remember the milk --p critical --due tomorrow

+    > taskman show --like milk --orderby isfinished+desc-

+    > taskman config sortorder priority+id+

+    > taskman set --id 1,2,10 priority Important

+    > taskman reopen --like 'change tires'

+    > taskman delete --all --interactive

 ## Why TaskMan?

 * CLI is old school.
 * Improves typing speed.
 * You look like a hacker!

+**Current version**: 0.3.0

+TaskMan follows (or at least intends to follow) [semantic versioning](http://semver.org/).
+No version until 1.0.0 can be considered 'stable' with regards to the program's functionality or public interface.

 ## System requirements